 Investment in US life policies offers the opportunity for very attractive US$ denominated returns once you appreciate its strengths and limitations.

 Our preferred strategy is to buy and to hold to maturity, physical life policies that meet certain strict criteria and that have passed rigorous due diligence.
-Synthetic variants of longevity investments miss many value opportunities presented by physical policies and are opaque as to fees and assumptions.
+Synthetic variants of longevity investments miss many value opportunities presented by physical policies.
+Additionally, they are opaque as to fees and assumptions.

 This is even more attractive when you consider that the underlying credit risk of these instruments is very low.